Tknott95/PlutSC/README.md

 # PlutScripts (When taking basic scripts from v1 to v2 for learning.
 Hasn't been updated in a long time.)

+### Initially, was working my way up complexity from V1 to V2 as there wasn't any documentation when PlutusV2 came to be.
+This became an unfinished repository as I want to add much more complex scripts/SCs in.
+Possibly in the future many more scripts will be added.
+For now this is pretty basic V1 to V2.

 ``` NOTES FOR WHEN OPEN SOURCED
   Instead of an executable for each
   script I am going to just write them in main.